-Perth - A City in a Biodiversity Hotspot, Hitting its Ecological Limits

-The impact of this uncontrolled clearing is starting to show.
-Not only are we losing the aesthetic and recreational benefits of living near green space but our city is getting hotter.
-There can be as much as $6^{\circ}\text{C}$ difference across Perth's suburbs, depending on their canopy cover.
-Green suburbs such as Subiaco and Wembley Downs were found to be 4-6 degrees cooler that treeless suburbs such as Piara Waters, Clarkson or Butler on any given dayi $^{\text{iv}}$ .
+Perth - A City in a Biodiversity Hotspot, Hitting its Ecological Limits only are we losing the aesthetic and recreational benefits of living near green space but our city is getting hotter.
+There can be as much as 6°C difference across Perth's suburbs, depending on their canopy cover.
+Green suburbs such as Subiaco and Wembley Downs were found to be 4-6 degrees cooler that treeless suburbs such as Piara Waters, Clarkson or Butler on any given day^{iv}.
 This is due to the Urban Heat Island effect, where a lack of trees and predominance of hard, dark surfaces heats up the city streets and buildings.
 This takes a toll on the health of people, uses more energy to keep buildings cooler, and shortens the lifespan of infrastructure such as asphalt.
-This heating effect is being compounded by climate change which, according to the EPA, will double the amount of heat-related deaths in Perth by 2050. $^{\text{v}}$
+This heating effect is being compounded by climate change which, according to the EPA, will double the amount of heat-related deaths in Perth by 2050.^v